-The following matters require clarification and/or confirmation:-
+The following matters require clarification and/or confirmation:

+1 - the property has a good and valid title, and that the tenure is Ownership.

+2 - the valuation is on the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions, servitudes or rights of way.

+3 - the nearby and adjacent roads and footpaths to the property are adopted and maintained by the Local Authority.

+4 - The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
+Whilst not necessarily an exhaustive list, alterations noted at the time of our inspection include the sliding external door at the rear elevation and that the external door that was previously situated at the porch is now blocked over.

-- (1) The property has a good and valid title and that the tenure is Ownership. - (2) The valuation is on the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions, servitudes or rights of way. - (3) The nearby and adjacent roads and footpaths to the property are adopted and maintained by the Local Authority and/or other similar public body. - (4) A current servicing certificate in respect of the central heating boiler is available. - (5) Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.
+5 - Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.